suebksnn/web-scout-mcp/OVERVIEW.md

-# Web Search MCP Server - Technical Overview
+# Web Scout MCP Server - Technical Overview

 ## Project Overview

-The Web Search MCP Server is a Model Context Protocol (MCP) server implementation that provides web search and content fetching capabilities.
-It allows AI assistants and other MCP clients to search the web using DuckDuckGo and fetch content from web pages, enabling them to access up-to-date information from the internet.
+The Web Scout MCP Server is a Model Context Protocol (MCP) server implementation that provides web search and content extracting capabilities.
+It allows AI assistants and other MCP clients to search the web using DuckDuckGo and extract content from web pages, enabling them to access up-to-date information from the internet.

 ## Key Features

-- **DuckDuckGo Search**: Performs web searches using DuckDuckGo's HTML interface
+- **DuckDuckGo Search**: Performs web searches using DuckDuckGo
-- **Web Content Fetching**: Retrieves and parses content from web pages
+- **Web Content Fetching**: Retrieves and extracts content from web pages
-- **Multiple URL Support**: Can fetch content from multiple URLs in parallel
+- **Multiple URL Support**: Can extract content from multiple URLs in parallel
 - **Memory Management**: Implements optimizations to prevent memory issues
 - **Rate Limiting**: Prevents API blocks by limiting request frequency